Help Sofiat and her quintuplets in Uganda.

 “I first gave birth to twins, then triplets, but lost one and their father and have now given birth to quintuplets.
 Mr. Bilali Masale, her new husband, said the quintuplets bring the number of children he now has to 20.
 “I already have many children from other wives, and I’m now adding five children.
 The hospital is currently ill-equipped to care for the five infants, and Sofiat and her husband cannot afford to pay for proper medical care or adequate shelter.
 They urgently need help to pay for appropriate medical care and nutrition for their infants.

 Sofiat and her husband struggle to provide for their ever-growing family and cannot afford to pay for proper medical care or adequate shelter.
 They urgently need help to pay for appropriate medical care and nutrition for their infants.
 The family lives in a small hut made of mud and sticks, and they do not have enough food to feed all eleven children.
 This is where Ryvanz-Mia Charity, in partnership with the Save Community Care Foundation Uganda, began showing interest and immediately went to the hospital to learn support for Sofiat and her children.
-Watch the current video here.
+Visit our Youtube channel for our current videos

 This story reminds the importance of access to necessities like food, shelter, and healthcare.
 It also highlights the inequality that exists between different families in Uganda.
 While some families struggle to survive, others can live relatively comfortable lives.
 We must work to close the gap between the have-nots in Uganda and ensure that all families access the resources they need to thrive.

 Your donation can help save the lives of Sofiat’s quintuplets by providing them with the medical care and nutrition they need to survive and thrive.
 Check more updates here.

 Donations are needed for Ms. Sofiat Mutesi.